growilabs/growi-docs/docs/en/admin-guide/admin-cookbook/integrate-with-hackmd.md

 - Check whether the correct value is set for the GROWI Site URL
 - When making changes to existing HackMD/CodiMD, check whether
-    - Content inserted into head.ejs and foot.ejs are correct
+    - content inserted into head.ejs and foot.ejs are correct
-    - The URL from the src attribute of the script tag inserted into the source code of HackMD/CodiMD can be accessed successfully (can load the CSS and JavaScript).
+    - the URL from the src attribute of the script tag inserted into the source code of HackMD/CodiMD can be accessed successfully (can load the CSS and JavaScript).